University of Vermont Research Team Visits With Commerce Minister - The St Kitts Nevis Observer

 A team from the University of Vermont (UVM) paid a courtesy call to Hon.
 Emma Hippolyte, the Minister for Commerce, Manufacturing, Business Development, Cooperatives and Consumer Affairs, on Tuesday, Jan.
 9 at the ministry’s headquarters.

-The group, comprising students and faculty, is on a ten-day visit to Saint Lucia to conduct a survey on the impact of inflation on local consumers, and collaborate with local organizations on several other projects including a kitchen garden, and a culture and heritage project.
+The group, comprising Community Development and Applied Economics students and faculty, is on a ten-day visit to Saint Lucia to conduct a survey on the impact of inflation on local consumers, and collaborate with local organizations on several other projects including a kitchen garden, and a culture and heritage project.

 University of Vermont Lecturer, Kevin Stapleton, elaborated: “For the past 20 years, the university has been bringing students to Saint Lucia to do small scale international development projects.
 There are five projects that we will undertake.